 - Size Comparison

 CFP module is the old generation 100G transceivers.
 It is designed after SFP modules, but quite larger to support 100Gbps in 10 x 10Gbps lanes.
-QSFP28 is the newly released 100G form factor, which further increase port density and reduce footprint & power consumption.
+QSFP28 is the newly released 100G form factor, which further increases port density and reduces footprint & power consumption.
 QSFP28 100GBASE-SR4 has the same form factor as the 40G QSFP optics, supporting 4x25Gbps mode.

 The above image shows the size comparison between CFP 100GBASE-SR10 and 100GBASE SR4 QSFP transceiver.
 Obviously, QSFP28 is much smaller than CFP 100G modules, which just in time explains the reason that QSFP28 optics is more popular than CFP transceivers.